 Star Trek: The Next Generation (Seasons 6-7)

-The last two seasons of TNG run parallel with season one and two, Deep Space Nine.
+The last two seasons of TNG run parallel with season 1 and 2 of Deep Space Nine.
 The writers used this in season seven to further explore the tensions between the Cardassians and Federation when the Bajoran Ensign Ro joins a group of resistance fighters known as the Maquis, a terrorist group who opposed the Cardassian Union and were first introduced in DS9’s second season.

 Star Trek: Generations